nginx/unit-docs/source/installation.rst

 Building and Installing Unit
 ============================

-To build and install Unit executables and language modules that you have :program:`./configure`'d earlier:
+To build and install Unit's executables and language modules that you have :program:`./configure`'d earlier:

 .. code-block:: console